Lexi Thompson: 2023

 Thompson represented the United States at the International Crown in May, where they were defeated in the semi-finals by Thailand.
-The United States ended the competition in third position after overcoming Sweden in the third-place playoff.
-She arrived at the 2023 Solheim Cup in September, in a bad run of form.
-On the LPGA Tour in 2023, she had missed the cut in eight of her last eleven events, and had a season best finish of T19th at the Kroger Queen City Championship.
-In the Solheim Cup at Finca Cortesin in Casares, Andalusia, Thompson recorded three victories from her four matches, finishing with a 310 record, which included a 2 and 1 victory over Emily Kristine Pedersen in the singles.
+The United States ended the competition in third position after beating Sweden in the third-place playoff.
+Thompson arrived at the 2023 Solheim Cup in September in a bad run of form, having missed the cut in eight of her last eleven events, with a season-best LPGA Tour finish of tied-19th at the Kroger Queen City Championship.
+Despite this, Thompson recorded three victories from her four matches at the Solheim Cup, finishing with a 3–1–0 record that included a 2 and 1 victory over Emily Kristine Pedersen in the singles.
 Europe and the United States finished tied on 14 points, resulting in Europe retaining the trophy.

 In October, Thompson became the seventh woman to play on the PGA Tour when she played in the Shriners Children's Open.
-She shot 73-69 to miss the cut by two strokes.
-During 2023, she made the cut at 6 of the 14 LPGA Tour events that she played, with a best placed finish of T5th at the The Ascendent LPGA Benefiting Volunteers of America in October.
+She shot 73-69 to miss the cut by three strokes.
+During 2023, she made the cut at 6 of the 14 LPGA Tour events that she played, with a best finish of tied-5th at the Ascendent LPGA Benefiting Volunteers of America in October.

 2024

-On May 28, 2024, Thompson, 29, announced that she would step back from full time golf at the end of the 2024 LPGA season after 14 years as a professional golfer.
-She said she will continue to play at a small number of events.
+On May 28, 2024, Thompson, 29, announced that she would step back from full-time golf at the end of the 2024 LPGA season after 14 years as a professional golfer.
 In June, at the Meijer LPGA Classic, Thompson was beaten in a playoff by Lilia Vu.
-The following week, she recorded her first top-10 finish in a major since 2022 when she finished T9th in the Women's PGA Championship at Sahalee Country Club in Sammamish, Washington.
+The following week, she recorded her first top-10 finish in a major since 2022 when she finished tied-9th in the Women's PGA Championship.

-Thompson competed for the United States in the 2024 Solheim Cup at the Robert Trent Jones Golf Club in Gainesville, Virginia.
+Thompson competed for the United States in the 2024 Solheim Cup at the Robert Trent Jones Golf Club in Virginia, with her team clinching a 15.512.5 victory.
 She won one of her four matches, securing a victory in the foursomes with Lauren Coughlin against Georgia Hall and Maja Stark.
-The United States secured the overall victory and Thompson finished with a 130 record in the tournament.
+Thompson finished with a 1–3–0 record in the tournament.
 In November, Thompson played her final tournament as a full-time LPGA member at the CME Group Tour Championship at Tiburon Golf Club in Naples, Florida.
-She finished T49th at two-under-par.
+She finished tied-49th at two-under-par.